 When you finish here, exit through the porte-cochere; on your right is the:

 This small chapel is a lovely example of High Victorian Gothic style.
-Architect Henry Langley built it in 1872 (he's the same person who designed the towers at St. James' Cathedral, and St. Michael's Cathedral).
-The chapel and the adjoining porte-cochere are widely considered to be two of the finest pieces of Gothic Revival architecture in Canada.
-(Langley is buried in the Necropolis, and his grave is on the map mentioned above in stop 11.)
+Architect Henry Langley built it in 1872 (he’s the same person who designed the St. James Cathedral towers).
+The chapel and the adjoining porte-cochère are widely considered to be two of the finest pieces of Gothic Revival architecture in Canada.
+(Langley is buried in the Necropolis, and his grave is on the map mentioned above at stop 10.)

 13. Park Snacks or Riverdale Farm

-You won't find many places to grab a snack within the residential heart of Cabbagetown.
-The exception is Park Snacks (no phone), a take-out-only spot at the southwest corner of Winchester and Sumach sts.
+You won’t find many places to grab a snack within the residential heart of Cabbagetown.
+The exception is Park Snacks (161 Winchester St., tel.
+647/668-6787), a takeout-only spot.
 In summer, you can buy drinks, ice cream, or sandwiches here.
 Riverdale Park West provides many benches that are well shaded by trees.
-Year-round, you can buy snacks at Riverdale Farm.
+Year-round, you can buy snacks at Riverdale Farm (see stop 13, below).

 On the eastern edge of the park, you'll see the entrance to:

 It's a rarity: a working farm in the heart of downtown.
 The grounds are clean and the animals very well cared for.
 It's a charming place to visit, particularly if you have children in tow, but even if you don't, you can appreciate the chicks, bunnies, cows, horses, rare-breed pigs, goats, and other animals.
 Watch out for baby animals, too.

 When you leave the farm, turn to the left and follow its perimeter; this will give you a good view of: